A Randomized Linearly Convergent Frank-Wolfe-type Method for Smooth Convex Minimization over the Spectrahedron: Convergence Rate Analysis

 \end{proof}

-The following Lemma, which builds on the result of the previous Lemma \ref{lem:eigengap}, establishes the reduction in objective function value for FW / away steps, under a positive in-face eigengap. \begin{lemma}[FW/away steps under in-face eignegap] Assume $r^* \geq 2$.
+The following Lemma, which is motivated by the result of the previous Lemma \ref{lem:eigengap}, establishes the reduction in objective function value for FW / away steps, under a positive in-face eigengap. \begin{lemma}[FW/away steps under in-face eigengap] Assume $r^* \geq 2$.
 Fix some iteration $t$ of Algorithm \ref{alg:AFW} and suppose that $r_t \geq r^*$ and $\lambda_{r_t}(\X_t) \geq \frac{\delta_{t,r^*}}{16\beta}$.
 Then,